murasoftware/aws-cdk-service/README.md

 # Welcome to your CDK Serverless project!

-This is a example project for JavaScript development with CDK to deploy a Lambda behind a API Gateway
+This is a example project for JavaScript development with CDK to deploy a Lambda behind an API Gateway

 The `cdk.json` file tells the CDK Toolkit how to execute your app.
 The build step is not required when using JavaScript.